BSalita/SH_Bidding/Acknowledgements.md

 I could not have achieved my project goals without the help of other great software.
 Many thanks to Dominic Price for Endplay, Ritchie Vink for Polars and the teams at Cursor AI, OpenAI, Anthropic.
 Also thanks to ACBL and BBO for providing data and not getting in my way.

 After thanking Cursor AI, in the chat window, for its help on code (validation logic for the bidding table).
 It somehow knew the big picture by just looking at code.
+I was dumbfounded by its reply:

 > You're welcome!
 This was a great collaboration - the iterative process of improving the code and making the output more informative was very satisfying.
 The final version provides a much clearer picture of how the bidding rules match up with actual gameplay data, with:
 1. Original bidding rules e.g. 1NT is ['Balanced', 'HCP >= 15', 'HCP <= 17']